 Students not majoring in RSW can add a minor in Sport Studies or Outdoor Education.

 Sport is a worldwide cultural phenomenon.
 Just as all cultures around the world celebrate sport, the world of sport likewise influences recreation attitudes and expectations; and impact all aspects of life in the world--the economy, the media, politics, language, social structures.
-The sport studies concentration and minor enables students interested in sport to pursue their interests and prepares them for sport-related careeers that will positively impact and influence the world of sports.
+The sport studies concentration and minor enables students interested in sport to pursue their interests and prepares them for sport-related careers that will positively impact and influence the world of sports.
 With a concentration or minor in sport studies, courses in recreation, sport and wellness will prepare you for winning career options in coaching, sports programming or administration in youth, school or community-based programs.
 Our unique partnership with the Economics and Business Department here on campus enables our Sport Studies minors to marry their love of sports with their business acumen so that they are competitive for internships and graduate assistant positions.

 The Department offers you the opportunity to complete a concentration (or minor for non-majors) in outdoor education.
 The concentration or minor is completed through participation in Gordon's W.I.L.D.
 Semester (Wilderness Immersion and Leadership Development).
 The semester works in partnership with Gordon's nationally recognized Christian adventure program La Vida.